phlowdotdev/phlow/README.md

   <h1 align="center">Phlow</h1>
 </p>

-<h2 align="center">Modular Flow Runtime for Composable Backends</h1>
+<h2 align="center">Modular Flow Runtime for Composable Backends</h2>

 **Phlow** is a **high-performance, scalable, and Low Code flow runtime** built with Rust — designed to revolutionize the way you build backends.
 With Phlow, you can **create APIs, automations, and event-driven systems using just YAML**, composing logic like building blocks.

-Thanks to its modular architecture and clear separation between control and behavior, Phlow lets you **orchestrate complex flows without writing code** — and when you need more power, just plug in lightweight scripts or Rust modules.
+Thanks to its modular architecture and clear separation between control and behavior, Phlow lets you **orchestrate complex flows without coding** — and when you need extra power, simply **plug in lightweight scripts or Rust modules**.

-It also comes with **native observability powered by OpenTelemetry**, giving you full visibility into your flows, modules, and executions.
+It comes with **built-in observability powered by OpenTelemetry**, giving you full visibility into your flows, modules, and executions.
 Easily export traces and metrics to **Jaeger**, **Grafana Tempo**, or **AWS X-Ray**, all with simple environment variables.

-If you're looking for speed, flexibility, and full insight into your backend — **Phlow is the Low Code revolution you’ve been waiting for**.
+If you're looking for speed, flexibility, and full insight into your backend — **Phlow is the Low-Code revolution you’ve been waiting for**.

 ---